Robustness in Wireless Distributed Learning: An Information-Theoretic Analysis: Numerical Estimation of Upper Bound

 where $(s,z)_k$ is a bootstrap sampling set from space $\mathcal{S}\times\mathcal{Z}$ in the $k$-th experiment.
-During the training process of deep learning, it is prohibitive to learn weight $\theta_{(s,z)_k}$ from $K$ bootstrapping samples.
-Therefore, we further utilize the influence function (IF) from robust statistic \cite{influence-function} to approximate the difference $\theta_{(s,z)_k}-\theta_{s,z}$.
+During the training process of deep learning, it is prohibitive to learn the weight $\theta_{(s,z)_k}$ from $K$ bootstrapping samples.
+Therefore, we further utilize the influence function (IF) from robust statistics \cite{influence-function} to approximate the difference $\theta_{(s,z)_k}-\theta_{s,z}$.
+The following lemma adapted from \cite{IF} formalizes the approximation.